The NHMRC has established an advisory committee to seek advice on Aboriginal and Torres Strait Islander health and health research issues.

 Integral to her research is the inclusion of Aboriginal communities in defining their health and wellbeing and how Indigenous data can be governed in the future to derive greater benefit for the population.
 Her work traverses evidence-based policy development, health services research and epidemiology to identify and address health and social disadvantage and strengths among the Aboriginal population.
 Dr Pearson has experience in 1) primary health care contexts and systems and their linkages with health and social services 2) conceptual development of Aboriginal specific well-being frameworks and indicators, and 3) using social and epidemiological research to develop policy for chronic disease prevention and management.
 With strong community and cross sector engagement her current research activities focus on how to reduce disadvantage by improving health and social system responses to better meet the needs of Aboriginal people.

-Dr Yvette Roe is Njikena Jawuru woman from the West Kimberley region, Western Australia who has more than 20 years’ experience working in the Indigenous health sector.
-As an Aboriginal scholar, her research and priority has been to identify opportunities to improve health outcomes for Aboriginal and Torres Strait Islander peoples by delivering and evaluating services that are patient, family and community focused.
-Dr Roe has diverse interests across a number of disciplines such as public health, sociology and research methodology.
+Associate Professor Yvette Roe is Njikena Jawuru woman from the West Kimberley region, Western Australia who has more than 20 years’ experience working in the Indigenous health sector.
+As an Aboriginal scholar, Yvette’s research is co-designed with families, communities and service providers, and aims to improve health for Indigenous Australians.

 Dr. Sean Taylor is descendent of the Dauareb Tribe, one of the eight tribes of Mer Island in the Eastern Torres Strait region.